willemjanvdun/OCA_notes/notes.md

 - A class can be extended unless it is declared final.
 - Some notes about abstract
     - A class is uninstantiable if the class is declared abstract.
 If a method has been declared as abstract, it cannot provide an implementation (i.e. it cannot have a method body ) and the class containing that method must be declared abstract).
-    - If a method is not declared abstract, it must provide a method body (the class can be abstract but not necessarily so).
     - If any method in a class is declared abstract, then the whole class must be declared abstract.
     - An class can still be made abstract even if it has no abstract method.
-    - An abstract method cannot have a body.
-- Return times must be the same when overriding an method (same name && same parameter == same return type) !
+- Return types must be the same when overriding an method (same name && same parameter == same return type) !
 You can assign a subclass object reference to superclass reference without a cast but to assign a super class object reference to a subclass (or interface) reference you need an explicit cast.
-- All interface methods have to be public.
-- An interface can have a static method but the method must have a body in that case.
+> ``` Bear Extends Animal```.
+Bear is-a Animal.
+So it can be assigned to Animal animal.
+The other way around: ``` Bear b = (B)animal ```.
+A animal is not necessarily a bear so it needs casting
 - Which to use:
    - Which variable (or static method) will be used depends on the class that the variable is declared of.
    - Which instance method will be used depends on the actual class of the object that is referenced by the variable.
-- The rule is that an overriding method cannot throw an exception that is a super class of the exception thrown by the overridden method.\
+- The rule is that an overriding method cannot throw an exception that is a super class of the exception thrown by the overridden method (which meens the exception thown in the the method that is overriding must be the same or narrower.
+Throwing less exceptions is also possible (eg. leaving them out of the method signature)).

-Example:
+- The class that will be extended has some methods (with implementation, which can be overriden) and even abstract methods (without a body) which define a method that the inheriting childclass should implement.
+- Having ambiguous fields does not cause any problems but referring to such fields in an ambiguous way will cause a compile time error.

+- The concept here is that an overriding method cannot make the overridden method more private.
 ```
 interface I{
 }